Furnace Repair Checklist

 - Change the batteries if the display is empty.
 If the digital display is scrambled, the thermostat may need to be changed.

 - Make certain that the button is on “heat” instead of “off” or “cool.”

 - Ensure the program is showing the appropriate day and time and is set to “run.”
 If you’re having problems getting out of the schedule, adjust the temperature with the up/down arrows and holding the “hold” button.
-This will force the heat to turn on if thermostat programming is causing trouble.
+This will cause the furnace to turn on if thermostat is causing trouble.

 - Turn the temperature setting to 5 degrees above what the room temperature currently is.

 If your furnace hasn’t started within a few minutes, ensure it has electricity by toggling the fan switch from “auto” to “on.”
 If the fan doesn’t begin to run, your furnace could be without power.

 If you utilize a smart thermostat—like one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
 Refer to the manufacturer’s website for support.
 If you’re still unable to get your Wi-Fi thermostat to operate, call us at 602-971-0567 for heating and cooling service.